hen leaves have turned to blood and rust

 Or artful hand-drawn valentines

-Excuse Ick's lack of Brom's physique:
+Excuse Bod's lack of Brom's physique:

 No girl of dash long loves the meek.